Princess Alexandra of Kent: Marriage and personal life

-Marina's first pregnancy, which was announced in late 1989, caused a controversy as the couple were not married.
-This resulted in a feud with her parents who suggested she either marry her companion in a shotgun wedding or have an abortion.
-In an interview with a tabloid at the time, Marina had claimed that her parents had cut off her trust fund and monthly allowance due to their disapproval of her conduct.
-She also said that she wrote a letter to Queen Elizabeth II, addressing her "Dear Cousin Lilibet", asking her to intervene in the family dispute.
-Marina's parents denied her allegations and said that they loved her, had not cut her off and that she was welcome at home any time.
+Marina's first pregnancy, announced in late 1989, caused controversy as the couple were not married.
+The situation led to a feud with her parents, who suggested that Marina either marry her companion in a shotgun wedding or have an abortion.
+In an interview with a tabloid at the time, Marina claimed that her parents had cut off her trust fund and monthly allowance due to their disapproval of her conduct.
+She also said that she wrote a letter to Queen Elizabeth II, addressing her "Dear Cousin Lilibet", asking the Queen to intervene in the family dispute.
+Marina's parents denied her allegations, stating that they loved her, had not cut her off, and that she was welcome at home at any time.